Shinkyoku Sōkai Polyphonica

 Shinkyoku Sōkai Polyphonica (神曲奏界ポリフォニカ), also known as simply Polyphonica, is a Japanese all-age visual novel created by Ocelot and first released for Windows on April 28, 2006.
 Aside from the game, multiple series of light novels have been created, and a manga adaptation started in March 2007.
-An anime adaptation that aired in Japan between April to June 2007.
+An anime adaptation that aired in Japan between April and June 2007.
 Another anime adaption aired from April to June 2009, and was a prequel of the events in the first anime.

 The original game, the Crimson series, will start its second installment, covering the third and fourth story.
 The Black and White Polyphonica series were adapted from a printed novel to visual novel media in spring 2007, respectively titled Shinkyoku Sōkai Polyphonica THE BLACK and Shinkyoku Sōkai Polyphonica Memories White.

 Plot

 In the continent of Polyphonica, spirits materialize in the world, surviving on the music that is played by humans, and live together with them.
 While the spirits do not appear often, some spirits have enough power to materialize in human or animal forms.
 Musicians called Dantists (神曲楽士, Shinkyoku Gakushi) play Divine Songs (神曲, Shinkyoku) using special instruments called One-Man Orchestra (単身楽団, Tanshin Gakudan) which enable the spirits they have partnered with to manifest their true powers.
 The Crimson series follows the adventures of a Dantist named Tatara Phoron and his contract spirit Coathicarte Apa Lagranges (Coatie).
 In the video game, the player plays Phoron as a student at Torvas Divine Song Players Academy (トルバス神曲学院, Torubasu Shinkyoku Gakuin).
 In the first Polyphonica anime television series, he and his friends work together at Office Tsuge Divine Song Players Management Group (ツゲ神曲楽士派遣事務所, Tsuge Shinkyoku Gakushi Haken Jimusho).
 The second television series, Polyphonica Crimson S, takes place when they are still in school.